rasbt/machine-learning-book/ERRATA/README.md

 > The mean squared error loss is shown with an added 1/2 term which, in the text, is called out as a convenience term used to make deriving the gradient easier.
 It seems like use of this term is completely dropped / ignored in all later uses of this loss function.

 I remember that I was thinking about whether I should use the convenience term or not.
-I thought I cleaned this up, but it now looks like a weird hybrid where I introduce the convenienceterm but then don't use it.
+I thought I cleaned this up, but it now looks like a weird hybrid where I introduce the convenience term but then don't use it.

 ### Chapter 6